 The primary service is, of course, writing your book.

-Other services may include refining and focusing your idea, editing your manuscript, writing your book proposal, helping you secure a literary agent, guiding you through the self-publishing process, and otherwise taking you from rough idea to finished book.
+Other services may include refining and focusing your idea, editing your manuscript, writing your book proposal, helping you secure a literary agent, and guiding you through the self-publishing process.

-Some book ghostwriters offer these services individually, while others bundle them into packages.
+Some ghostwriters offer these services individually, while others bundle them into packages.

 With ghostwriting, we write your book for you.
-Sometimes we work from a blank page and sometimes from material you’ve already prepared.
-Depending on your needs, we may also flesh out the concept, develop the book’s structure, and do research to help fill out the content.
+Sometimes we start from a blank page, and sometimes from the material you've already prepared.
+Depending on your needs, we may also flesh out the concept, develop the book's structure, and do research to help fill out the content.

 When we act as book coaches, we don't write.
 Instead, we read your material as you write it, then offer guidance on theme and structure, writing style, flow of ideas, language choice, and more.